deammion/Engr-Project/project_requirement/project-requirement.md

 The goal is to design a proxy program which adheres to appreciate expectations and specifications to create additional security features for web applications.
 Fulfilling the usability requirements ensures that certain XSS inserted to the website is prevented from executing and safe script tags are applied to prevent websites from breaking due to the security.

 There are no usability requirements for users of the program as the program will not affect the users in any way, unless they enter a script tag into the web application.
-The proxy parses the HTML, determines which tags to add nonces too and sends the new HTML code to the browser with no effect, or no action needed from the user.
-Hence the design must be functional and efficient enough to be able to load the correct webpage at a similar time frame to the avergae time it takes for a web page to load.
+The proxy parses the HTML, determines which tags to add nonces to and sends the new HTML code to the browser with no effect, or no action needed from the user.
+Hence the design must be functional and efficient enough to be able to load the correct webpage at a similar time frame to the average time it takes for a web page to load.

 ### 3.4 Performance requirements